 HIST 351.
 American History to 1865.
 The political, social, and cultural development of the American nation from the colonial period to the Civil War with special emphasis on research and primary documents.

 HIST 355.
 History of Women in the United States.
 Analysis of the social, cultural, and political aspects of women's history from the colonial period to the present, with particular emphasis on the nineteenth and twentieth centuries and on women's religious experiences and contributions.
-Diversity designation.
+Legacy diversity designation.

 HIST 362.
 Topics in Traditional Asian History.
 Course material centers on the cultural development of traditional society in the locations visited each year during the May-in-Asia program.
 Course will vary each year based on sites visited.
-Diversity designation.
+Legacy diversity designation.
 Su (2 or 4)

 HIST 374.
 Nazi Germany.
 Analyzes the origins and nature of the Nazi ideology and party, as well as the cultural, social and political patterns of the Third Reich of the 1930s.
 Particular emphasis is given to the Nazi murders during World War II, interpretive issues, and the visual culture of the whole Nazi era.